hydrosquall/tiingo-python/README.rst

 --------

 * Easy programmatic access to Tiingo API
+# Ability to reuse session across API calls for better performance
 * Coming soon:
     * Client-side validation of tickers, to save your API calls!
     * Data validation of returned responses